 You can read step-by-step instructions for the three methods above in the official Microsoft support documentation.

-To answer the second part of your question: Office 365 unfortunately doesn't include any feature to scan for or report on orphaned groups.
+To answer the second part of your question: Microsoft 365, unfortunately, doesn’t include any feature to scan for or report on orphaned groups.